 Driving back to Alice the next day you felt as if you were immersed in one of Albert Namatjira paintings with picturesque mountains whizzing by on either side.

 We stopped at Standley Chasm about lunch time to crane our necks to see the narrow towering chasm lit up by the midday sun.
-The chasm is very tall and very narrow so you feel like a miniature person in this work of grandeur by Mother Nature.

 Back to the hustle and bustle of Alice Springs, we needed to do washing, emails and shopping so overnighter in a caravan park but it made us appreciate our last few nights of camping out.